tollbit/mcp-server-template/README.md

-# Tollbit MCP Server Template
+# Open-Meteo Weather MCP Server Template

-An open-source GitHub project template that allows developers to quickly spin up a lightweight version of the Tollbit MCP server locally for the [Open-Meteo Weather Forecast API](https://open-meteo.com/en/docs).
-This project serves as a public-facing boilerplate for prototyping, local development, and demos.
+An open-source GitHub project template that allows developers to quickly spin up a lightweight MCP server for the [Open-Meteo Weather Forecast API](https://open-meteo.com/en/docs).
+This project serves as a public-facing boilerplate for prototyping, local development, and demos with comprehensive weather data tools.

 ## About TollBit